 If you have fine lines or wrinkles around your eyes or mouth or on your forehead, shallow scars from acne, or non-responsive skin after a facelift, then you may be a good candidate for laser skin resurfacing.

-If you have active acne or if you have very dark skin, you may not be a candidate.
+If you have acne or if you have very dark skin, you may not be a candidate.
 This technique is also not recommended for stretch marks.
 You should discuss whether laser resurfacing is right for you by consulting with the doctor before having the procedure done.

 How Does Laser Skin Resurfacing Work?